-examples in a little more detail, Section 16 (right to education) is formulated as a right of access to education only, presuming the availability of education.
+education.
 It does not, however, contain a reference to the free choice of education of a certain denomination or philosophy of life, let alone the right of parents to make such a choice and ensure the availability of education of their choice.
 In this way, Section 16 does not seem sufficiently to reflect the obligations under Article 2 of the First Protocol to the European Convention on Human Rights (ECHR) and Article 13, paragraphs 3 and 4 of the International Covenant on Economic, Social and Cultural Rights.
 Sections 120 - 122 (Protection of national minorities - Self government and use of languages) only refer to cultural self-government in relation to the Sámi in their native region, raising the question whether these provisions properly cover Finland's obligations under the framework Convention on National Minorities.
-Section 23 (Basic rights and liberties in situations of emergency) does not list the basic rights and liberties that shall not be derogated from in any circumstances, raising questions as regards compatibility with Article 15 ECHR and Article 4 International Covenant on Civil and Political Rights (ICCPR).
+Section 23 (Basic rights and liberties in situations of emergency) does not list the basic rights and liberties that shall not be derogated from under any circumstances.
+It only refers, in a general way, to the international legal obligations of Finland.

-- 12. If these differences risk interpretations and applications in national administrative agencies and courts which go below the minimum standards set out in applicable human rights treaties. then this is definitely undesirable.
-However, in the circumstances, the risk of this seems to be minimised by Articles 22 (protection of basic rights and liberties) and 74 (supervision of constitutionality by the Constitutional Law Committee) (below para xx).
+12. If these differences give rise to a risk that the interpretation and application of these rights by national administrative agencies and courts fall below the minimum standards set by applicable human rights treaties, then this should be avoided.
+However, in the circumstances, the risk of such a result seems to be minimised by Articles 22 (protection of basic rights and liberties) and 74 (supervision of constitutionality by the Constitutional Law Committee) (below para.
+121 ff).
 Article 22 provides that "all public authorities shall guarantee the observance of the basic rights and liberties and human rights" (our emphasis).
-This provision entails a duty not simply on the courts the Ombudsman and administrative agencies to interpret into their application of statutes and other norms Finland's international human rights obligations.
-4 It also entails a duty on the Committee on the Constitution to take these international obligations into account when scrutinising draft legislation.
-Whatever gaps, or tensions which might exist between these obligations and the literal wording of the constitutional provisions are thus to be filled, and ameliorated, by the principle of treaty conform construction, taking full account of the applicable international case law.
-Such a provision is, by itself, insufficient, as in practice it may not be taken sufficiently seriously.
-However, the practice of the Committee, the Ombudsman and of the Finnish courts, indicates that this duty is not only on paper. but is a living element of constitutional practice5. - 13.
-Another point should be noted regarding the relative constitutional rights (i.e. the majority of rights which are not framed in absolute terms).
+This provision entails a duty not simply on the courts, the Ombudsman and administrative agencies to interpret into their application of statutes and other norms Finland's international human rights obligations, but also a duty on the Committee on the Constitution to take these international obligations into account when scrutinising draft legislation.
+Gaps, or tensions that might exist between these obligations and the literal wording of the constitutional provisions are thus to be filled and improved through the application of the principle of treaty conform construction, taking full account of the applicable international case-law.
+Such a provision, taken on its own, is insufficient, as in practice it may not be taken sufficiently seriously.
+However, the practice of the Committee, the Ombudsman and of the Finnish courts, indicates that this duty is not only on paper, but is a living element of constitutional practice.

+13. Another point should be noted regarding the relative constitutional rights (i.e. the majority of rights which are not framed in absolute terms).
 The permissible limits which may be made to them are not always made clear from the wording of the rights in question.
-A few examples can suffice here.
-Section 6 (equality) contains a list that does not present an exhaustive enumeration of discrimination grounds but ends with the words "other reason that concerns his or her person".
 Section 12 refers to "compelling reasons" for limiting freedom of expression without specifying in more detail what these are.
 In Section 13 (Freedom of assembly and freedom of association), there appears to be a tension between the first and the third sentence, as the right to hold meetings and demonstrations without a permit is formulated in an absolute way, while the third sentence provides for legal regulation of the exercise of that right by law.
-Moreover, there appears to be a problem in that an absolute freedom of demonstration may
+Moreover, there appears to be a problem in that an absolute freedom of demonstration may infringe upon the rights and freedoms of others and may lead to serious disruption of public order.
+The first sentence of Section 15 (protection of property) is formulated in too absolute a way, since it is obvious that